raj-da/leetcode/README.md

 ### 👨‍💻 About Me

 Hi!
-I'm **Rajaf Dereje**, a passionate software engineering student.
+I'm **Rajaf Dereje**, a software engineering student.
 I enjoy solving challenging problems on LeetCode and love sharing my solutions to help others in their coding journey.
 This repo is a collection of my problem-solving experiences with clear explanations and different approaches when possible.

 ### 📚 Repository Contents